Gliptal/TPW-Settings/README.md

   - 'DELETE': permanently delete the selected preset

 - COLOR CHOOSER
+  - Opened by clicking on the wanted parameter's white text area
   - The sliders can be used to select the wanted color
   - In the top field the relative values are shown
   - 'APPLY': saves the set color to the selected parameter

+- ICON CHOOSER
+  - Opened by clicking on the ICON TYPES parameter's white text area
+  - Use the checkboxes on the right to select which elements to change
+  - Click on an image on the left to change the icon for the selected elements
+  - 'APPLY': saves the set icons

 Limitations
 ======